DoloresMu/ZKP-blockchain/README.md

 So, the next time you see "ZK" in the world of cryptocurrency, remember that it might refer to either zero knowledge proofs or interactive proofs.
 While they're both important concepts in cryptography, they're not quite the same thing!

 Another commonly seen fascinating term is **SNARK** (Succinct Non-interactive Argument of Knowledge), which can be broadly understood as those zero knowledge proofs with cheap communication and computational cost for the verifier.
 Do you know what "zk-SNARK" means?
 Yes, you are right - it refers to SNARK with zero knowledge properties.
+For further elaboration, the zk-SNARK (Zero-Knowledge Succinct Non-Interactive Argument of Knowledge) protocol embodies the following characteristics:

+- Zero-Knowledge: The proof does not reveal any information about the knowledge itself.
+- Non-interactive: The proof can be conveyed in a single message from the prover to the verifier, eliminating the need for back-and-forth interaction.
+- Argument: The interaction between the prover and verifier is limited, consisting of only a few rounds and minimal communication cost.
+- Knowledge: The proof demonstrates that the prover possesses certain knowledge or information, without revealing the information itself.

+Together, these features make zk-SNARKs a powerful tool for verifying the authenticity and validity of claims, while preserving the privacy and security of sensitive information.

 ## Interactive Proof/SNARK in Blockchain
 Smart contracts provide a trusted computing solution where they execute exactly as programmed, and the results cannot be tampered with by any party.
 However, this process can be slow and costly in some cases.
-In such situations, it may be more efficient to verify answers rather than searching for them.
+In such situations, it may be more efficient to verify answers rather than computing/searching by themselves.
 Interactive proof can be used in the blockchain virtual machine to achieve faster computation and reduce costs.
 The smart contract includes a trusted verification function for incoming advice, and untrusted machines prove the validity of the computation to the verifier on-chain.
 ### 1. SNARK improves scalability
 Blockchain technology has been gaining a lot of attention due to its decentralized and immutable nature.
 However, one of the major challenges of blockchain is scalability.
 As more users join the network and more transactions are added, the processing time and costs increase exponentially.
 This can lead to a slow and expensive network, which is not practical for mass adoption.